1903 Vanderbilt Commodores football team: Tennessee

-Mississippi
+Ole Miss

 In Mississippi, the Commodores beat Ole Miss 33–0.

 Georgia

 The Georgia Bulldogs could not check Vanderbilt's end runs and were easily beaten 33–0.

 Texas

 Vanderbilt tied the Texas Longhorns 5–5.

 Washington University

 Vanderbilt defeated Washington University by as core of 41–0.

 Sewanee

 Vanderbilt gave rival Sewanee its only loss, 10–5, the first team to even score on the Tigers.
 Sewanee was crippled in the first half by the loss of Stewart, who fractured his ankle in a scrimmage before the game.
 He tried to play through it, but had to be helped off the field.
 John J. Tigert, later a prominent educator, got Vanderbilt's first touchdown.
 Sewanee tied the score with a touchdown in the second half.
 Later, Vanderbilt had the ball at the 4-yard line third down.
 "As great a stand of a football elevve was that of Sewaee before Vanderbilt's winning touchdown was made."
 On third down from the 1-yard line the center Perry fell on a fumble.
 Sewanee protested that the runner was down, but Vanderbilt was awarded the touchdown.
 "Vanderbilt, in fact all Nashville, is wild with joy tonight.
 Sewanee is looking forward to next Thanksgiving."

 The starting lineup was B. Blake (left end), Pritchard (left tackle), Brown (left guard), Perry (center), Patterson (right guard), Graham (right tackle), D. Blake (right end), Kyle (quarterback), Tigert (left halfback), Bryan (right halfback), and Hamilton (fullback).